The Jon Spencer Blues Explosion: Extra Width (1993–1994)

 Extra Width was released in June 1993.
 "Afro" was later released as a 7" only single in the UK in 1994 and had a music video directed by Tom Surgal.
 This was the only single to be released from the album and featured b-side "Relax-Her" which is labelled as "Incidental" on the test pressing and introduced as such on the recording.

-On September 11, 1993 The Jon Spencer Blues Explosion appeared at Blast First event The Lost Weekend at London Astoria 2 with The Afghan Whigs, God Machine and Hair & Skin Trading Company.
-The accompanying Lost Weekend compilation album was limited to 3000 copies and included the song "Afro".
-2000 copies were given to attendees of the two-day event and the remaining 1000 were sold via (now defunct) UK music weekly Melody Maker for £1.50 each.

 Their first TV appearance was on Channel 4 UK TV show The Word (Season 4, Episode 12) in February 1994, performing "Afro" and "History of Sex".
 Afterwards presenter Mark Lamarr said "they're the best live band I've ever seen."

-Also in early 1994 In The Red Records released "Train No. 3" and "Train No. 1" as the third installment of the Explosion Juke Box Series ("Train No. 2" appeared Extra Width).
+Also in early 1994, In The Red Records released "Train No. 3" and "Train No. 1" as the third installment of the Explosion Juke Box Series ("Train No. 2" appeared on Extra Width).

-Mo' Width was issued in July 1994 by Au Go Go Records and made-up of out-takes from the Extra Width-era featuring covers of "There Stands The Glass" (Webb Pierce), "Beat of The Traps" (Teri Rodd & MSR Singers) and Ole Man Trouble (Otis Redding), an alternate mix of "Afro" with a much more prominent organ solo and "Rob K" features Rob Kennedy from The Workdogs and the song was later titled "Rob K is President" on the Mute Records 2000 reissue.
+Mo' Width was issued in July 1994 by Au Go Go Records and was composed of out-takes from the Extra Width-era, featuring covers of "There Stands The Glass" (Webb Pierce), "Beat of The Traps" (Teri Rodd & MSR Singers), and Ole Man Trouble (Otis Redding), an alternate mix of "Afro" with a much more prominent organ solo, and "Rob K" featuring Rob Kennedy from The Workdogs.

-During an interview with Dutch magazine Oor, Jon Spencer said that the release of Mo' Width was delayed until two months before the release as the next studio album.